 Detailed guidance follows below.

+The University of Maine System will continue the FFCRA benefit through 03/31/21 or until new legislation is enacted, whichever is sooner.
 Under the FFCRA, eligible employees are entitled to the following benefits:

 Emergency Paid Sick Leave:

 An employee is eligible for emergency paid sick leave (“EPSL”) if the employee is unable to work or to telework because the employee:

 - is subject to a federal, state, or local quarantine or isolation order related to COVID-19*;